 Under agreements with KPMG International, member firms are required to comply with KPMG International's policies and regulations, including quality standards governing how they operate and how they provide services to clients to compete effectively.
-This includes having a firm structure that helps ensure continuity and stability and being able to adopt global strategies, share resources (incoming and outgoing), serve multinational clients, manage risk and deploy global methodologies and tools.
+This includes having a firm structure that helps ensure continuity and stability and being able to adopt global strategies, share resources (incoming and outgoing), serve multinational clients, manage risk, and deploy global methodologies and tools.

 Each KPMG firm takes responsibility for its management and the quality of its work.
-Member firms commit to a common set of KPMG values (as outlined in our 2020 Audit Quality Report C2).
+Member firms commit to a common set of KPMG values (as outlined in our 2021 Transparency Report).

 KPMG International's activities are funded by amounts paid by member firms.
-The basis for calculating such amounts is approved by the Global Board, the principal governance and oversight body of KPMG International, and is consistently applied to the firms.
-A firm's status as a KPMG member firm and its participation in the KPMG global organization may be terminated if, among other things, it has not complied with the policies set by KPMG International or any of its other obligations owed to KPMG International.
+The basis for calculating such amounts is approved by the KPMG International Global Board and consistently applied to the firms.
+A firm's status as a KPMG member firm and its participation in the KPMG global organization may be terminated if, among other things, it has not complied with the policies, procedures, and regulations set by KPMG International or any of its other obligations owed to KPMG International.